 ISPs send you a notice saying that unless you file an opposition with the court, on a certain date they are obligated to hand over your contact information (your identity) to the plaintiff attorney.
 Their ISP subpoena notification letter suggests that YOU MUST file a motion to quash or object to the court, or else.
 In practice, filing a motion to quash might just get you in trouble.
 (Click to Tweet!)

-Now, TEN YEARS LATER (September, 2020), the ISPs STILL SEND THE SAME ISP NOTIFICATION LETTER.
+Now, TWELVE YEARS LATER (January, 2022), the ISPs STILL SEND THE SAME ISP NOTIFICATION LETTER.
 Accused John Doe Defendants still read that letter and think, “Oh shoot!
 I need to hire an attorney to file a motion to quash!”